EnhancedNetwork/TOHE-Docs/options/Neutrals/Coven/Ritualist.md

 Single click: Reveal role<br>
 Double click: Kill<br><br>
 If you run out of reveal uses, your kill button functions normally.
-* Max
-  * Set the Maximum amount of Ritualists that can be in a match
 * Kill Cooldown
   * Set how long the Ritualist needs to wait to use their Ability
 * Maximum Reveals